nodecross/nodex-docs/source/rpc_reference/index.md

   Generate a new key ring and register it with DPKI.

   :<header Content\\-Type: Specifies :code:`application/json` as a fixed value.
+  :>json String @context: Represents the context of this object.
+  :>json Object didDocument: Represents a DID Document.
+See the `Decentralized Identifiers (DIDs) <https://www.w3.org/TR/did-core/>`_ specification for more information on this object.
+  :>json String didDocument.id: Represents a DID.
+  :>json Array<Object> didDocument.publicKey: The public keys associated with the DID are enumerated.
+  :>json Object didDocument.publicKey.[number]: Represents a public key.
+Please refer to the `Ecdsa Secp256k1 Signature 2019 <https://w3c-ccg.github.io/lds-ecdsa-secp256k1-2019/>`_ specification for more information on this object.
+  :>json Object methodMetadata: Represents metadata for the :code:`did:unid` method.
+See the `Sidetree <https://identity.foundation/sidetree/spec/>`_ specification for more information on this object.
   :status 200: Success.
   :status 400: Bad request.
   :status 500: Internal server error.